+Pastors and worship leaders need to know that rivalry and disunity contradicts what Jesus came to do—make us one.
 If we think the other leader is taking away “our” time, the primary problem is the way we view our role.

 Even though we’re on the same team, Jesus has appointed pastors to teach and lead in the church.
 At the end of the day, the worship leader should follow the pastor’s lead.

 2. Our musical leadership and preaching are meant to flow from a life of worship.

+No amount of public fruit can make up for a lack of private devotion or the ongoing practice of sin.
 If your devotional or family life is consistently suffering because of the time you give to public ministry, it’s time to take a break and get help.

 God values our lives more than our gifts.
 He can use us, but he doesn’t need us.